 a.
-Participation in organized non-school sports competition, practice and try-outs during the authorized contest season, including CIAC tournament series, in the same branch of athletics shall mean that the student is suspended from all interscholastic athletics until he or she has been reinstated by the CIAC board of control.
-(Season in this section shall be defined as beginning with the first CIAC authorized season contest date in each sport and concluding with either the CIAC final tournament game or the New England Tournament if there is such a tournament.)
+Participation in organized non-school sports competition, practice and try-outs during the authorized contest season, including CIAC tournament series, in the same branch of athletics shall mean that the student is suspended from all interscholastic athletics until he or she has been reinstated by the CIAC Board of Control.
+(Season in this section shall be defined as the date of the first contest for that school and concluding with either the CIAC final tournament game or the New England Tournament if there is such a tournament.)